dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/python/conversion.md

 `ndarray` and `datetime64` are converted by calling `tolist()` and converting the result of that.

-## Result Conversion: DuckDB Results to Python
+## Result Conversion: DataMiner Results to Python

 DuckDB's Python client provides multiple additional methods that can be used to efficiently retrieve data.